Ideas and Procedures for All Catalina Fleet 69

 3-burner stove, and grills to put over a campfire.

-responsible for making sure the campfire is out (sometimes they
+chairperson is responsible for making sure the site is in equal

 Before each cruise notice goes out,